denbeigh2000/goi3bar/README.md

 #### Sample config

-A simple config file, see sample in cmd/goi3bar for detailed example This is a very simple config file, there is a sample configuration file in `cmd/goi3bar/config.json`, which contains configuration for all plugins and all their options.
+This is a very simple config file, there is a sample configuration file in `cmd/goi3bar/config.json`, which contains configuration for all plugins and all their options.